espenwaaga/doc/docs/how-to/cicd/github-action.md

 Create a new file in your repository under `.github/workflows/` called `main.yml` with the following content:

+!!! note
+    If you require a more advanced workflow, or already have one.
+Just copy the relevant parts from the example below.

 ```yaml
 name: Build and deploy
 on: